pdsouza/chloe/README.md

 (def dev (chloe/ring-serve build))
 ```

+## Prior Art

+Thanks to:

+ * [Metalsmith](https://github.com/segmentio/metalsmith) for the insight that static site generators are simply a sequence of pluggable transformations applied to site content
+ * [Stasis](https://github.com/magnars/stasis) for the observation that coding in Clojure is more fun than learning and editing framework-specific configuration
+ * [perun](https://github.com/hashobject/perun) for early inspiration on mapping Metalsmith's design to Clojure

 ## License

 Copyright © 2019 Preetam J. D'Souza

-Distributed under the Eclipse Public License either version 1.0 or (at
-your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.